ytyulkinaxway/axway-open-docs/content/en/docs/apim_policydev/apigw_poldev/general_import.md

 1. Click the **Import Configuration Fragment** button in the Policy Studio toolbar.
-2. Browse to the location of the XML file that contains the previously exported configuration data that you wish to import.
+2. Browse to the location of the XML file or YAML configuration that contains the previously exported fragment that you wish to import.
-3. Select the XML file, and click **Open**.
+3. Select the XML file/YAML configuration, and click **Open**.
 4. If a passphrase was set on the configuration from which the data was previously exported, enter it in the **Enter Passphrase** dialog, and click **OK**.
 5. In the **Import Configuration**